• There are no suggestions because the search field is empty.

 At most private schools in MA, students are required to select and participate in one sport each season, and many programs offer a diverse range of options—including team and individual sports.
 But how do you choose?
 What option is best for your child’s personality, interests, and skill set?
 And is it better to play individual sports or team sports?
 Here are some things to consider if you are trying to decide which sport(s) to sign your child up for this school year.

-Team Sports Offer a Clear Path to Leadership
+Team Sports Offer a Clear Path to Leadership, Especially in Private School Sports

 Team sports offer players the opportunity to learn from coaches and teammates.
 As children grow and mature, they eventually become ready to assume leadership roles themselves.
 There are generally no captains in individual sports, but in team sports, there are several leadership opportunities.